andrwcnln/til/2023-03-01-nextcloud-php-errors.md

+---
+title: Fixing php errors in a Nextcloud docker-compose configuration
+categories:
+- til
+tags:
+- php
+- nextcloud
+- docker
+- docker-compose
+---

+I was trying to rescan the files in my Nextcloud server (running on Raspberry Pi 4 with DietPi), and kept running into some weird `php` errors.

 ### First error - "could not find driver"

-I was tring to rescan the files in my Nextcloud server (running on Raspberry Pi 4 with DietPi) using the following syntax:
+I was trying using the following syntax to call `occ` and scan the files:

 ```
 sudo -u www-data php /path/to/nextcloud/occ files:scan --all